casualGamer-dev/Nuon/src/lib/subsys/initialization.md

 @subsection vsconfig Initialization versus configuration

-We note that the initialization phase of Tor occurs before any configuration is read from disk -- and therefore before any other files are read from disk.
-Therefore, any behavior that depends on Tor's configuration or state must occur _after_ the initialization process, during configuration.
+We note that the initialization phase of Nuon occurs before any configuration is read from disk -- and therefore before any other files are read from disk.
+Therefore, any behavior that depends on Nuon's configuration or state must occur _after_ the initialization process, during configuration.